The Richleighs of Tantamount

 The Richleighs of Tantamount is a children's historical novel written by British author Barbara Willard.
-It was originally published in the United Kingdom in 1966 by the publishers, Constable, before being published in the United States by Harcourt, Brace & World in June 1967.
+It was originally published in the United Kingdom in 1966 by the Constable publishing firm, before being published in the United States by Harcourt, Brace & World in June 1967.
 C. Walter Hodges drew the line illustrations and painted the cover portrait for the original edition.
+The book received mostly positive reviews.